 An instrumentalist, vocalist, songwriter, and composer, Neil’s songs grip fans on a personal level by exploring the themes of loss and redemption through several music genres like Blues, Canadiana, and Americana.
 His first full-length CD, Vol 1 – Breakfast at Epiphany’s, released in 2008 and was followed in 2015 by the five-song EP September Winds – The Art of Instrumental Acoustic Guitar.
 Neil also won a Best Original Soundtrack award for music he composed for an independent video detailing the culture of Calgary, Canada.

 Away from music, Neil is an avid photographer and believes that every human being can be photogenic regardless of how they feel about their looks.
-In 2008, he embarked on a near 75-hundred kilometer journey from Vancouver to Newfoundland.
-The project, which Neil called Just Over the Horizon, saw him stopping to take pictures every 50 kilometers.
+In 2008, he embarked on a near 75-hundred kilometre journey from Vancouver to Newfoundland.
+The project, which Neil called Just Over the Horizon, saw him stopping to take pictures every 50 kilometres.
 You can learn more about his art photography at JustOverTheHorizon.ca He also loves the outdoors and enjoys camping and hiking.